Heerdam/MdVis/README.md

 Implement a writer that outputs the trajectories in the proper format.
 Don't print the initial positions.

 ## FAQ and know bugs
-### Very low frame rate or strange drawing issues (deformed spheres)
+### Very low frame rate, access violation or strange drawing issues (deformed spheres)
 This is a known issue that can happen every so often.
 I'm not sure why this happens but it is most likely a problem with the libraries or the opengl driver.
 Solution: clean and recompile until it works.
+Reducing sphere divisons might help too.
+Too big buffers may lead to strange issues with the driver.
+#### It doesnt render any sphere
+Reduce sphere division.
+Your gpu cant manage that many vertices.